atahtee/Renewed/README.md

 #  Renewed

-**Renewed** is a sleek, intuitive Flutter app built to help you **track subscriptions, monitor spending**, and **stay ahead of renewal dates**.
-Say goodbye to surprise charges and forgotten services — stay in control of your recurring expenses with ease.
+**Renewed** is a mobile app that allows you to see subscriptions just before they are auto renewed.
+It also includes subcription management and cost tracking.

 ---